mapillary/mapillary_tools/README.md

 #### `authenticate`

 `authenticate` will update the user credentials stored in `/.config/mapillary/config`.
-Mapilllary acount `user_name`, `user_email` and `user_passoword` are required and can either be passed as arguments to the command or left unspecified and entered upon prompt.
+Mapillary acount `user_name`, `user_email` and `user_passoword` are required and can either be passed as arguments to the command or left unspecified and entered upon prompt.

 #### `interpolate`

-`interpolate` will interpolate identical timestamps in an csv file or stored in image EXIF or will interpolate missing gps data in a set of otherwise geotagged images.
+`interpolate` will interpolate identical timestamps in a csv file or stored in image EXIF or will interpolate missing gps data in a set of otherwise geotagged images.

 #### `process_csv`